Terms and Conditions for GroceryAid Event Bookings

 At GroceryAid we are committed to providing an inclusive, safe and respectful environment for all who attend our events.

-This code of conduct outlines our expectations for behaviour for all our guests and those we work with.
-It also covers the consequences of unacceptable behaviour and how to report any concerns.
+This code of conduct outlines our expectations for behaviour for all our guests and those we work with, as well as the consequences of unacceptable behaviour and how to report any concerns.

 Scope: